 Part of what makes the mix of urban and rural communities scattered throughout Herkimer and Oneida counties particularly interesting is the juxtaposition of tradition and technology, access and inclusion, and pockets of creativity in unusual places.

-In Boonville, a rural community in northern Oneida County, the Dodge Pratt Northam Art and Community Center is providing residents with much-needed opportunities for artistic, intellectual and social involvement.
+In Boonville, a rural community with an aging population, the Dodge Pratt Northam Art and Community Center is providing residents with much needed opportunities for artistic, intellectual and social involvement.

 As a rural community center, the organization offers a variety of workshops, events, art exhibits and performances to the public, creating and developing programs that help promote the needs of the community—especially the needs of its children.